-In the past three years, one can witness a construction boom in infrastructure projects, industrial facilities, and commercial and residential real estate.
-To foster the growing construction market, the government has enacted an unprecedented number of legislative acts, with the aim of easing the conditions for doing business in Uzbekistan.
+In the past four years, one can witness a construction boom in infrastructure projects, industrial facilities, and commercial and residential real estate.
+To foster the growing construction market, the government has enacted an unprecedented number of legislative acts with the aim of easing the conditions for doing business in Uzbekistan.

 Multilateral development funds and various international financial institutions (IFIs) have also been instrumental in these developments.
+The role of IFIs is especially significant in the energy, transport and healthcare sectors, where such IFIs as the International Finance Corporation, the European Bank for Reconstruction and Development (EBRD) and the Asian Development Bank (ADB) often act as consultants to the government, providing assistance with structuring and conducting tenders.
 For the first time in its history, Uzbekistan appeared on a sovereign credit ratings list in December 2018, followed in February 2019 by the issuance of US$1 billion of eurobonds in international debt markets.

 Reforms have also encouraged the private sector to take a more proactive role as investors in the construction and operation of economic and social infrastructure projects.
 This should allow increased access to private investment and enhance the economic efficiency of infrastructure.
 Even though major infrastructure projects used to be operated by state-owned monopolies, the state declares its readiness to reduce its presence in business by selling its equity shares via initial public offerings or contracting out operations to trust management companies, while reserving control over strategic sectors.